Stacey Abrams Is Not A Magical Negro, So Stop Asking Her To Save The Country

 Don’t do this.
 What the fuck. pic.twitter.com/HxAWiRUhQb— Carey O'Donnell (@ecareyo) January 6, 2021

-What Stacey Abrams did in Georgia is revolutionary, but it’s not extraordinary.
-Black women have been organizing on the ground in this country for as long as they have been able to vote.
-The work that culminated in Democrats emerging victorious in Georgia’s runoff elections started with Georgian Black women organizers a decade ago.
+What Stacey Abrams did in Georgia is revolutionary but it’s not extraordinary.
+Black women have been organising on the ground in this country for as long as they have been able to vote.
+The work that culminated in Democrats emerging victorious in Georgia’s runoff elections started with Georgian Black women organisers a decade ago.
 Black women have been voting in their own interest — NOT for the sake of saving white people — in election after election to mostly thankless results.
 And now, when it’s time to thank Black women for their work, the tone is gross and uncomfortably condescending.

 Advertisement